 Visit Campus

 We’re thrilled to finally be able to meet you on campus for one of our admitted student events.
-Throughout the month of April, we will be hosting seven admitted student events.
+Starting at the end of March and throughout April, we will be hosting six on-campus admitted student events.
 There will be one full-day program on Sunday, and the rest will be weekday events.
 Please only register for one event–either an event during the weekend, or the weekday events.

 Events Near You